 Air Fried Asparagus

 Asparagus is a vegetable that has a bad reputation and we are on a quest to change that.
-This long green vegetable had a flavor that is similar to broccoli with a texture reminiscent of a green bean, and it is one that is super tasty when prepared properly – and this asparagus air fryer recipe is one of those proper methods!
+This long green vegetable has a flavor that is similar to broccoli with a texture reminiscent of a green bean, and it is one that is super tasty when prepared properly - and this asparagus air fryer recipe is one of those proper methods!

 Not only is this asparagus air fryer recipe super easy and ridiculously flavorful, but it's also perfect for a variety of dietary restrictions seamlessly fitting into gluten-free, low-carb, keto, paleo, and Whole30 lifestyles.
 Vegetarian eaters will also enjoy this dish as will vegans (as long as you don't add the optional parmesan at the end).

 Your asparagus air fryer recipe will more commonly be used as a side dish for your dinner table, however, you can also serve this as a tasty appetizer!

 - Using the most common kitchen ingredients, our asparagus air fryer recipe is easy enough for brand new cooks but perfectly flavored so your family will think you have been taking cooking lessons!